CluedIn-io/CluedIn.Documentation/docs/190-paas-operations.md

 headerIcon: "paas"
 ---

-This section is designed for IT specialists responsible for managing CluedIn PaaS within their organizations.
+This section is dedicated to IT specialists responsible for managing CluedIn PaaS within their organizations.

 Supporting documents and references: